 - Suicide attempts among black and Hispanic youth are almost 2 times higher than white youth.

 - LGB youth are 4 times more likely to attempt suicide as their straight peers.

 - Having a gun in the home, regardless of storage practice, type of gun, or number of firearms, is associated with an increased risk of firearm suicide.

 - States implementing universal background checks and mandatory waiting periods prior to the purchase of a firearm show lower rates of suicides than states without this legislation.
 To read more about suicide and firearms, click here.

-The best way to prevent suicide is to recognize the warning signs, including but not limited to:
+The best way to prevent youth suicide is to recognize the warning signs, including but not limited to:

 - Talking about suicide, dying, or self-harm